jcorioland/purview-serverless/README.md

     * Running a scan
     * Retrieving datasources
     * Retrieving scans and their runs histories
-    * Search the Purview catalog
+    * Searching the Purview catalog

 * A basic serverless Architecture composed of:
     * Azure Storage